saidiadegoke/aescipher/README.md

-# Encryption and Decryption using AES
+# Encryption, Decryption, and CSR using AES and RSA

-This is an example project demonstrating the encryption and decryption process using AES.
+This is an example project demonstrating the encryption and decryption process using AES and generating CSR with RSA.

 ## Installation